 Preferred Location Gathering

-When you search for where a movie might be showing near you, or what the weather might be like in your neighborhood, or other kinds of information where it might be helpful if the search engine knew your location, or a location that you might prefer to see results from, a search engine like Google might try to identify a preferred location from your searches.
+When you search for where a movie might be showing near you, or what the weather might be like in your neighborhood, or other kinds of information where it might be helpful if the search engine knows your location or a location that you might prefer to see results from, a search engine like Google might try to identify a preferred location from your searches.

 For example, if I search for a specific movie that is showing at movie theatres, Google might ask for my zip code to provide me with location information about where it is playing: